Native Swap Flow

 Let's look at how native cross-chain swaps are done from end-to-end in the Chainflip protocol.
 Chainflip swaps are fire-and-forget, meaning once the deposit is made, the user doesn't need to do anything for the swap to take place.

-- Calling the swap function in Chainflip Vault contracts, which can either be done by the user or by other contracts for maximum composability (EVM chains only)
+- Calling the swap function in Chainflip Vault contracts — which can either be done by the user or by other contracts for maximum composability (EVM chains only)

 All of the above methods will register the swap and essential information, such as:

-- Destination Asset
+- Destination asset

-- Destination Chain
+- Destination chain

-- Destination Address
+- Destination address

 Once a method is chosen, the user can send their funds on the external chain (BTC, Ethereum, to be swapped in accordance with their chosen method.

 Deposit Channels remain open for 24 hours.
-After that time, the network may no longer recognize late deposits.
+After that time, the network may no longer recognise late deposits.
 Users should always open a new Deposit Channel and send their deposit immediately every time they swap.

 The network will monitor open Deposit Channels for transactions and the Vault Contracts for swap calls.
 Upon seeing a deposit for a Swap, it will be Witnessed by the network and registered on the State Chain.